Beyond Words: An Experimental Study of Signaling in Crowdfunding: Related Literature and Development of Research Questions

-To overcome these challenges, recent work has begun exploring general approaches for evaluating collective outcomes in crowdfunding using signals deduced from the behavior of the contributing crowd.
-For example, research that examines the effects of crowd behavior on fundraising success demonstrates that the amount of the first contribution to the project~\cite{koning2013experimental} and the timing of contributions~\cite{solomon2015don,colombo2015internal,agrawal2015crowdfunding,etter2013launch}, as well as other descriptors of crowd dynamics~\cite{ceyhan2011dynamics,burtch2013empirical,agrawal2015crowdfunding} are correlated with fundraising success.
-For instance, having large initial contribution amounts and many early contributors to a fundraising campaign may signal project quality and funders' confidence in a project---factors that can ultimately lead to a project's success~\cite{colombo2015internal,koning2013experimental}.
-Additionally, having many early contributors can also lead to more opportunities to obtain subsequent contributions through potential information cascades and social influence~\cite{vismara2016information,zhang2012rational}.
-The significant signaling among crowd members in online fundraising and its effects on collective decision-making outcomes is therefore incomplete without the study of crowd signals associated with successful fundraising.
+A parallel thread of work connects crowdfunding outcomes to signals deduced from the behavior of the contributing crowd.
+Extensive research demonstrates that the amount of the first contribution~\cite{koning2013experimental}, the timing of contributions~\cite{solomon2015don,colombo2015internal,agrawal2015crowdfunding}, and other descriptors of crowd dynamics~\cite{ceyhan2011dynamics,burtch2013empirical,agrawal2015crowdfunding} are correlated with fundraising success.
+For instance, having sizable initial amounts and many early contributors to a fundraising campaign may signal project quality and funders' confidence in a project -- factors that can ultimately lead to a project's success~\cite{colombo2015internal,koning2013experimental}.
+Additionally, having many early contributors can result in more opportunities to obtain subsequent contributions through potential information cascades and social influence~\cite{vismara2016information,zhang2012rational}.

-As systematized in prior research~\cite{dambanemuya2021multi}, these signals include the number of contributors of a project, the time between the project is posted online and the arrival of the first contribution, the time between the first and last contribution when the project reached either its goal or the fundraising deadline, the coefficient of variation in the inter-contribution times, and the coefficient of variation in the contribution amounts.
-Of these signals, those requiring information about the last or all contributions to a project are less practical from the perspective of a decision aid while the project is still running.
-Additionally, the times between project start and first contribution as well as the time between first and last contribution have been shown to be less stable predictors across crowdfunding markets than the rest~\cite{dambanemuya2021multi}.